 Scanlon graduated from Miami University in Oxford, Ohio in 2000 and earned his Law Degree from William Mitchell College of Law in St. Paul, Minnesota in 2006.
 Scanlon currently resides in Plano, Texas.

-Mark Frankenfeld is in his seventh full year as commissioner of the North American Hockey League and his 16th overall.
+Mark Frankenfeld is in his ninth full year as President of the North American Hockey League and his 17th overall.
 As commissioner, his responsibilities include overseeing the day-to-day operations and all business aspects of the league, including but not limited to expansion, marketing initiatives, rules & regulations and player development.

 Frankenfeld has laid the foundation for continued success, expanding the footprint of the league to 24 teams representing 11 states, allowing the league to continue to grow and truly become America's only 'National League' when it comes to junior hockey.

-Frankenfeld, a member of USA Hockey's Junior Council, is also the driving force behind the creation of the NAHL Top Prospects Tournament and the North American Prospects Hockey League (NAPHL), which is made up of 32 Midget Major and Minor teams that compete at the Tier I youth level.
+Frankenfeld, a member of USA Hockey's Junior Council, is also the driving force behind the NAHL Showcase, which celebrates its 12th anniversary this season, the creation of the NAHL Top Prospects Tournament and the North American Prospects Hockey League (NAPHL), which is made up of 32 Midget Major and Minor teams that compete at the Tier I youth level.

-Three years ago, Frankenfeld played a vital role of the acquisition of the Central States Hockey League, which was redeveloped in the North American 3 Hockey League (NA3HL).
-Frankenfeld helped expand the NA3HL to 22 teams that now compete at the Tier III Junior level, which includes a new division in the South and one planned in the West.
+Four years ago, Frankenfeld played a vital role of the acquisition of the Central States Hockey League, which was redeveloped in the North American 3 Hockey League (NA3HL).
+Frankenfeld has now grown the NA3HL to 31 teams that now compete at the Tier III Junior level, which includes a new division in the Northwest and an expanded division in the South.